feilipu/NASCOM_BASIC_4.7/README.md

 ABPASS          .EQU    $13BD   ; Function ABPASS to put output into AB register for return

-                .ORG    3000H   ; your code origin, for example call DEINT      ; get the USR(x) argument in DE
+                .ORG    3000H   ; your code origin, for example CALL DEINT      ; get the USR(x) argument in DE

                                 ; your code here

-                jp ABPASS       ; return the 16 bit value to USR(x).
-Note jp not ret
+                JP ABPASS       ; return the 16 bit value to USR(x).
+Note JP not CALL
 ```
 The `YAZ180_LABELS.TXT` file is provided to advise of all the relevant RAM and ROM locations.